Session

 Knowledge Categories

-The knowledge base is the core source from which the Agent obtains project context.
-The current knowledge system is divided into the following four categories:- Design: records project design requirements and factual baselines.
-AI can automatically update this document during a conversation according to business requirements, with user approval.
-Users can also edit and maintain it manually at any time.
+The knowledge base is where the Agent picks up project context.
+Knowledge is split into four categories:- Design: project requirements and ground truth.
+The AI proposes updates during a conversation (subject to your approval); you can also edit it manually any time.

-- Memory: dynamic context automatically maintained by AI.
-The system provides three built-in modules by default: user preferences, a mistake notebook, and project understanding.
-Users can create documents and define exclusive maintenance rules.
-AI will iterate on them automatically according to those rules.
+- Memory: dynamic context maintained by the AI.
+Three modules ship by default—user preferences, mistake notebook, and project understanding.
+You can add your own and define how the AI updates them.

 Retrieval Strategy